 Your accommodation

 All the hotels on the tour are 3 star Riads with air conditioning.
 There’s no room sharing or supplement coming as a single person – you’ll have your own en-suite private bathroom.
-Couples are welcome and this is also a popular option.
 Evening dining is regional cuisine.
 Alcohol is available at 2 of the hotels on this tour.
 All the hotels can cater for vegetarians and vegan diets.
-The hotels we use are as follows: Riad Cascades at Ouzoud, Riad Ahlam in Fez, Hotel Alkhalifa in Chefchaouen and Riad Lahboul in Meknes.
+The hotels we use are as follows: Riad Ahlam in Fez, Hotel Alkhalifa in Chefchaouen and Riad Lahboul in Meknes.
 As per usual the websites aren’t always as good as the product, particularly Riad Ahlam which is a splendidly renovated Riad with high quality rooms.
 The Imperial city quality of rooms we stay in the north are typically of a high standard.

 Join a group and reserve your place

 The photography travel tours to the northern cities tour is scheduled for March and November each year.
-The tour will be led by myself starting in Marrakesh heading up to cascades (optional) and then onto Fez, Chefchaouen, Volubilis and Meknes.
-In the imperial cities we’ll go to the most photogenic architectural sites.
-Transportation will be in a luxury SUV with the group size limited to 4.
-The price is £1650 each based on min.
-3 persons for 7 nights which includes accommodation and breakfast or £1850 based on 2 persons.
+The tour will be led by myself starting in Marrakesh.
+Transportation will be in an SUV with the group size limited to 4 or in a transporter for 6 persons.
+The price is £2575 for 8 nights which includes accommodation and all meals.
 Enquire for a price on couples sharing a room.
-There’s also a 10% discount for previous guests.

 “Having been out with Darren on three previous trips, I knew we would be seeing some excellent photographic sites and we were not disappointed!..there was a lot of travelling involved but the compensation was seeing the rolling hills and thousands of hectares of fertile valleys – so different from the stony deserts further south.
 There was plenty of opportunity for street photography but also for architecture and landscape.
 Our favourite was Chefchaouen, the blue city, where the architecture was so different and unique that you could not fail to take some brilliant images.
 The people there are so friendly too.
 We were accommodated in traditional Riads which were very good and also provided excellent catering.
 Being only three hours and ten minutes from Gatwick, this is a fabulous way of getting exposure to a vastly different culture and amazing photographic opportunities”.
 Peter Wyles.